keu/docs/astro/environment-variables.md

 If you want to make changes to an existing environment variable, you can modify the variable's value at any time.
 To do so:

-1. In the Astronomer UI, open a Deployment.
+1. In the Cloud UI, open a Deployment.
 2. In the Deployment's **Configuration** menu, click **Edit Variables**.
 3. Click the pencil icon next to the value you want to edit.